tinylinden/attic.tinylinden.eu/content/about/index.md

 title: "About"
 date: 2024-09-28T21:14:15+02:00
 draft: false
 showWordCount: false
 showReadingTime: false
 ---

 > **Attic** noun, /ˈætɪk/: A room at the top of a house under the roof.

-In Poland, we use attics to store things that may come in handy someday.
+So what is this about?

+In the place where I live, we use attics to store things that may come in handy someday.
 So welcome, wanderer, to my attic cluttered with notes addressed mainly to me from the future, but perhaps useful to you as well.